 Is Pure Content open to people living outside the United States?

 Yes.
-You can write or edit for Pure Content as long as you live in the US, UK, Canada, New Zealand, or Australia and English is your first language.
+You can do work for Pure Content as long as you live in the US, UK, Canada, New Zealand, or Australia.
+Also, English must be your first language.

 When you apply, you’ll be given writing and editing tests.
 You only need to take the test for the position you want.
-If you’re from the US, keep in mind that some of the work you’ll do will have to be in UK English, so you might want to study up on some of the language differences.
+If you’re from the US, keep in mind that some of the work you’ll do will have to be in UK English.
+You might want to study up on some of the language differences prior to testing.

 How do people like working for Pure Content?

 I’m mostly reading very good things about both writing and editing for Pure Content.
 This thread on the WAHM forum is pretty revealing.
 The thread is titled “Delegate2,” but as I mentioned above, this is Pure Content’s old name, so the thread is about the correct company.